rkotze/rkotze.github.io/_drafts/2019-12-18-jwt-apollo-client-graphql.md

 ### Update client with new tokens

-When the user returns for a different session to your app the access token would have expired but the refresh token will still be valid.
-On successful response from the GraphQL server a new "refreshed" access and refresh tokens will be returned in the headers.
+When the user returns for a different session to your app, the access token would have expired but the refresh token will still be valid.
+On successful response from the GraphQL server, a new "refreshed" access and refresh tokens will be returned in the headers.
 These will need to be read and saved in the browser local storage.

 Below _Apollo Boost_ allows you to change the **fetch** implementation.
 This means you can use the native browser `fetch` API to access the **headers** and save to local storage.